 Mrs. Simpson Miller has a distinguished record of service at the regional and international levels.
 The Public Administrator is a member of the Council of Women World Leaders, which is an international network of current and former women presidents and prime ministers whose mission is to mobilize on women’s issues.

 She has also been a member of the Board of Trustees of CIFAL, which is an international training centre for governmental authorities in Atlanta, Georgia.
-Most recently, in 2011 she was appointed by the UN Secretary General, to serve as a member of the Board of Trustees of the United Nations Institute for Training and Research (UNITAR).
+In 2011 she was appointed by the UN Secretary General, to serve as a member of the Board of Trustees of the United Nations Institute for Training and Research (UNITAR).
 She also chairs the CARICOM Committee on External Trade.

 Amongst her many achievements:

-- Mrs. Simpson Miller was the leading architect of Jamaica’s Master Plan for Sustainable Tourism Development, the Honourable Prime Minister has been tireless in promoting and strengthening urban renewal and community development, leading to fundamental reforms in local government.
+- Mrs. Simpson Miller was the leading architect of Jamaica’s Master Plan for Sustainable Tourism Development.

 - As Minister of Labour, Welfare and Sport, she presided over the significant expansion of Jamaica’s Overseas Work Programme and under her watch.